Steven Milloy

-Steven J. Milloy is a lawyer, lobbyist, author and former Fox News commentator.
-Milloy is the founder and editor of junkscience.com.

-Milloy's career has been spent disputing the science government agencies rely on for protecting the public.
-His close financial and organizational ties to tobacco and oil companies have been the subject of criticism, as Milloy has consistently disputed the scientific consensus on climate change and the health risks of second-hand smoke.
+Steven J. Milloy is an American lawyer, lobbyist, author, and former Fox News commentator.
+Milloy is the founder and editor of the blog JunkScience.com where he publishes articles that oppose and attack environmental and public health science.
+His close financial and organizational ties to tobacco and oil companies have been the subject of much criticism, as Milloy consistently disputes the scientific consensus on climate change and the health risks of second-hand smoke.

-Among the topics Milloy has addressed are what he believes are false claims regarding DDT, global warming, Alar, breast implants, second-hand smoke, ozone depletion, and mad cow disease.

-From the 1990s until the end of 2005, Milloy was an adjunct scholar at the libertarian Cato Institute, which hosted the JunkScience.com site.
-He was an adjunct scholar at the Competitive Enterprise Institute from 2005 to 2009.
+Milloy has been employed at a number of think tanks.
+In the 1990s he worked at The Advancement of Sound Science Center (TASSC) which established by Philip Morris Companies Inc. to counter legislation against second-hand smoke, eventually becoming its director in 1997.
+He was an adjunct scholar at the libertarian Cato Institute from the 1990s until the end of 2005 and an adjunct scholar at the Competitive Enterprise Institute from 2005 to 2009.
+He began contributing to Fox News in 2000.

-He operated The Advancement of Sound Science Center (TASSC) established by Philip Morris Companies Inc. to counter legislation against second-hand smoke.

 Since 2020 Milloy has served on the board of the Heartland Institute.
-Milloy is a Senior Policy Fellow with the Energy & Environment Legal Institute.
+As of 2023 Milloy is a Senior Policy Fellow with the Energy & Environment Legal Institute.

-Educational background
+Education

 Milloy holds a B.A. in Natural Sciences from Johns Hopkins University, a Master of Health Sciences in Biostatistics from the Johns Hopkins University School of Hygiene and Public Health, a Juris Doctor from the University of Baltimore, and a Master of Laws from the Georgetown University Law Center.